thoughtbot/ruby-science/release/ruby-science.md

 # Introduction

-Ruby on Rails is almost a decade old, and its community has developed a number of principles for building applications that are fast, fun, and easy to change: don't repeat yourself, keep your views dumb, keep your controllers skinny, and keep business logic in your models.
+Ruby on Rails is almost a decade old, and its community has developed a number of principles for building applications that are fast, fun and easy to change: Don't repeat yourself, keep your views dumb, keep your controllers skinny, and keep business logic in your models.
 These principles carry most applications to their first release or beyond.

 However, these principles only get you so far.
 After a few releases, most applications begin to suffer.
-Models become fat, classes become few and large, tests become slow, and changes become painful.
-In many applications, there comes a day when the developers realize that there's no going back; the application is a twisted mess, and the only way out is a rewrite or a new job.
+Models become fat, classes become few and large, tests become slow and changes become painful.
+In many applications, there comes a day when the developers realize that there's no going back; the application is a twisted mess and the only way out is a rewrite or a new job.

 Fortunately, it doesn't have to be this way.
-Developers have been using object-oriented programming for several decades, and there's a wealth of knowledge out there which still applies to developing applications today.
+Developers have been using object-oriented programming for several decades and there's a wealth of knowledge out there that still applies to developing applications today.
 We can use the lessons learned by these developers to write good Rails applications by applying good object-oriented programming.

-Ruby Science will outline a process for detecting emerging problems in code, and will dive into the solutions, old and new.
+Ruby Science will outline a process for detecting emerging problems in code and will dive into the solutions, old and new.

 ## Code Reviews

-Our first step towards better code is to review it.
+Our first step toward better code is to review it.

 Have you ever sent an email with typos?
 Did you review what you wrote before clicking "Send"?
 Reviewing your e-mails prevents mistakes and reviewing your